Ashwin-premani/devops-flask-app/README.md

 You can now access the app locally by navigating to http://localhost:5000 in your browser.

 ☁️ AWS EC2 Deployment Instructions
-Prerequisites
+🔧 Prerequisites
-AWS account with access to EC2
+An AWS account with EC2 access

-EC2 instance (Ubuntu 22.04, t2.micro) created
+A running EC2 instance (Ubuntu 22.04 LTS, t2.micro)

-Security group with port 80 open for HTTP traffic
+Security group configured to allow port 80 (HTTP) traffic

-EC2 Setup
+🖥️ EC2 Setup Instructions
-SSH into your EC2 instance using the .pem key file you downloaded when creating the EC2 instance.
+1. SSH into your EC2 instance
+Use the .pem key downloaded when you launched the instance:

 bash
 Copy
 Edit
-chmod 400 <your-key.pem>
+chmod 400 your-key.pem
-ssh -i <your-key.pem> ubuntu@<your-ec2-public-ip>
+ssh -i your-key.pem ubuntu@<your-ec2-public-ip>
-Install Docker and Git on your EC2 instance:
+2. Install Docker and Git
+Run the following commands on your EC2 instance:

 bash
 Copy